medmax78/torbox/README.md

 * You own compatible USB wifi dongle (see list below)
 * Your "Internets" are connected via Ethernet cable and DHCP is possible for eth0 wired interface

-Raspberry and other "Pi" support is planned, along with Orange Pi Mini, and will be implemented, as long as I'll get my hands on this hardware.
+Raspberry  support is planned and will be implemented, as long as I'll get my hands on this hardware.

 Currently supported hardware platforms: